edhenry/minerl/README.md

 `export MINERL_DATA_ROOT="/workspace/data"`

 ## Develop from Windows VDI
 Landon is doing everything in VS Code.
 It's great!
-I have my python code, server terminal, and container terinal all on one screen :)
+I have my python code, server terminal, and container terminal all on one screen :)

 Here are some high-level instructions for using VS Code with an SSH Tunnel to a server Follow instructions [here](https://code.visualstudio.com/docs/remote/ssh) and see Landon's notes below.
 - Landon installed Git for Windows for OpenSSH compatible SSH client
-- Landon installed the Remote Development extension pack using the extension installer in VS Code --Landon had to enable the show terminal option for the Remote Development extension and use his password to login.
+- Landon installed the Remote Development extension pack using the extension installer in VS Code -Landon had to enable the show terminal option for the Remote Development extension and use his password to login.